 If you'd like to keep up with what's going on in Arbor or to help us build it, you can:

 Come to our weekly Sync meeting!
-We meet every Thursday (except some US holidays) at 7pm (Eastern US Time) on nixnet.xyz/mumble.
+We meet every other Thursday (except some US holidays) at 7pm (Eastern US Time) on Big Blue Button.
 We get together to talk about project status and to give people a chance to ask questions.
 We're always happy to chat with new people!
+Check our mailing list to see whether it's an on or off week.

 Join our mailing list